ENikS/LINQ/README.md

 [[See Example](//jsfiddle.net/ENikS/pyvjcfa0/)]

 ## Using in Angular 2
 The same package could be used on a server as well as on the client.
-You have to install module as usual and you are good to go:
+You have to install module as usual:
 ```
 npm install linq-es2015 --save
 ```